jamietre/ImageMapster/site/src/content/docs/reference/configuration-reference.md

 **Type:** `integer`<br/>
 **Default:** `0`

-Time in milliseconds before removing highlight after mouse exists an area.
-Also applies `area-mouseout` event of [toolTipClose](#tooltipclose).
+Time in milliseconds before removing highlight after mouse exits an area.
+Also applies to `area-mouseout` event of [toolTipClose](#tooltipclose).

 Normally, when the user's mouse pointer exits an area, the highlight effect is removed immediately.
 This behavior can be changed with this option.
 Setting it to a positive number causes a delay of `n` milliseconds before the effect is removed.
 Setting to `-1` causes the effect to remain active until another hotspot is entered (e.g., it will only be removed when superceded by a different area being highlighted).